-Photon Map
+Photon Map With No Caustic Photons

 From Graph 3 we also see that, in general, rendering times are very similar for all samplers.
-In this particular case, the outlier goes to the Stratified sampler.
-Comparing with theresultant times got for from pPath tracing we identify a significant incrementincreasea significant increase is easily detected.
-Photon Map (without Caustic Photons) rendering time is, proximally, 35 times bigger The reason behind this phenomenon is probably the number of photons chosen, which is significantly superior than the default path tracing settings.
-Consequently, the images’ quality is clearly better, but as there are no caustic photons, the shadow continues wrongincorrect
+In this particular case, the outlier is the Stratified sampler.
+Comparing the elapsed times got from path tracing, a significant increase is easily detected.
+Photon Map (without Caustic Photons) rendering time is, in most cases, about 35 times greater.
+The reason behind this phenomenon is the number of photons chosen, which is significantly superior than the default path tracing settings.
+Consequently, the images’ quality is clearly better, however as there are no caustic photons, the shadow continues unfitting.

 The big part of problems related with the non-direct lighted surfaces are now solved.
 The noise is incredibly smaller, almost undetectable.
 There are still some places where we can see some undesired side effects: around the lines that result from the intersection between the roof (top plane) with the walls (right, front and left planes) are some reflected colors which don’t make sense.
 We presume these artifacts appeared due to the fact the roof is a glossy surface, so it reflects like a blurred mirror.
-Similar things are visible among the floor (bottom plane) and the wall in front..
+Similar things are visible among the floor (bottom plane) and the wall in front.